 - Use it in marinades such as harissa chicken, baked salmon, Moroccan chicken or spatchcock chicken.

-- Use it in salad dressings such as Mediterranean salad for more flavor.
+- Use it in salad dressings such as Mediterranean salad or orzo salad for more flavor.

 Regular lemons (known as Eureka lemons) as well as Meyer lemons would work for this recipe.
 It's best to use organic lemons if available.
 Use lemons that have bright skin and no brown spots.